 The fact that scammers haunt Facebook and Twitter is not surprising.
 Even so, digital criminals don’t stop with just those two platforms.
 They’re also known to stalk users on LinkedIn where connections carry greater professional gravity.
 Fortunately, users can stay alert of such activity by familiarizing themselves with the most common types of LinkedIn scams.
 In no particular order, here are five such ruses that should be on everyone’s radar.

 Scam #1: Illegitimate Contact Requests

 Like on any social media platform, the act of connecting with another LinkedIn user creates ample room for malicious activity.
-Indeed, one of the most common ruses on LinkedIn is when a user receives a connection request from a fake user.
+Indeed, one of the most common fraud attempts on LinkedIn is when a user receives a connection request from a fake user.
 These types of requests may take on one of several different forms.
 In some, fraudsters may claim that they’re romantically interested in the recipient.

 This problem is all too common; there were over 21 million fake accounts detected in the first half of 2022 per the company’s community report.
 Users should always be careful when clicking on suspicious links in their emails.
 If they receive an e-mail invitation to connect with another LinkedIn member, they should log into their accounts and review their connection requests there.

 Scam #2: Fake Job Offers

 In this type of scheme, users receive a LinkedIn message from someone claiming to be a job recruiter.
 The spammer outlines the details of a high-paying job and tells the user that they can perform its duties from anywhere with an Internet connection.
 This type of offer comes off sounding too good to be true for many users.
 To assuage their target’s skepticism, the fraudster commonly says that the offer is 100% legitimate.
 Those are empty assurances.
 When payday comes around, there’s no paycheck to be found.
 The victim thus decides to reach out to the “supervisor,” but in many cases, both the supervisor and payless job have already disappeared, which leaves the victim with no recourse.

 This was almost the case with Sandi Pounder, a IT professional with several years of experience who was “hired” within 48 hours of an unsolicited LinkedIn recruiting reach-out.
 While the ruse was caught in time, she did end up completing the entire application process as “she figured it was just how things worked in a pandemic-transformed world.”
 As cited in the LA Times, employment-related scams reported to the Federal Trade Commission nearly tripled between 2020 and 2021.
 Given the variety of fake jobs targeting LinkedIn members, it’s important that users exercise caution if they are offered a job over an in-platform message.
 Reputable job-search sites such as FlexJobs and Indeed.com are a better avenue for finding real, paying work.

 Scam #3: Phishing and Whaling Ploys

 Not all scammers leverage fake job offers to steal LinkedIn users’ information.
 Bad actors used compromised accounts of other LinkedIn members, including trusted users, to send out in-platform messages urging recipients to click on a link in order to view a Google Doc.
 When clicked, the URL redirected the recipient to a phishing page designed to steal their Google credentials.

 These types of campaigns are more common than one might think.
 According to CheckPoint, 45% of all email phishing attempts impersonated LinkedIn, with the goal of driving users to a spoofed page and stealing their credentials.
 These statistics reflect the wealth of information which LinkedIn offers to potential phishers.
 Indeed, scammers often take the information which LinkedIn users have posted on their profiles, data which includes details regarding where they work, the causes that they support and the skills that they possess, to launch spear-phishing—or in the case of executives, “whaling”—attacks against companies.
 If one of those attacks succeeds and the scammer obtains an employee’s credentials, they could leverage those to gain access to sensitive corporate information, putting the entire organization at risk while operating beyond the security scope of the CISO, as Bleeping Computer notes.

 Scam #4: Tech Support Ruses